open-learning-exchange/open-learning-exchange.github.io/pages/robots/rbts-intern-orientation.md

 ### Weekly Schedule

-All of our Google Hangouts meetings can be joined at <https://talk.ole.org>.
+All of our Google Hangouts sessions can be joined at <https://talk.ole.org>.
 Currently, we have a few scheduled sessions each week:

 * Happy hacking hangout
 * angular asia (h)acking (h)angout